KashmereLabs/twitter_candlestick_feed_archives/README.md

 ## Collects timeseries data from Binance and combines it with Twitter chatter regarding the base token including tweet text, sentiment and id data points.

+## What can this datafeed be used for

+1. Data-Analytics on the time-sheet data

+2. Data visualization on the time-series data

+3. Generating trade signals

+4. Permanent archives of historical price data mapped with crypto twitter texts

 ## Sample Queries